Skip to content

 Reviewers bikeshed small changes and rubber-stamp large ones.
 AI agents produce large diffs by default, so the code that needs the most scrutiny gets the least.

-Parkinson's Law of Triviality (1957): attention scales inversely with complexity.
-Small diffs get scrutinized; large diffs get rubber-stamped.
+Parkinson's Law of Triviality (1957) says attention scales inversely with complexity.
+Reviewers scrutinize small diffs and rubber-stamp large ones.

-Agents routinely produce PRs past the threshold where review stays effective -- hand-written tweaks attract debate while AI diffs pass unexamined.
-Distinct from PR Scope Creep: this is reviewer psychology, not scope.
+Agents routinely produce PRs past the threshold where review stays effective.
+Hand-written tweaks attract debate while AI diffs pass unexamined.
+This differs from PR Scope Creep: the cause is reviewer psychology, not scope.

 The SmartBear/Cisco study (2,500 reviews) puts optimal review at 100-300 LOC in 30-60 minutes; effectiveness drops past 400.
 Propel quantifies the drop: